-Schedule: Town of Vinton/Roanoke County maintains and implements ESC and VSMP site inspection procedures to comply with Virginia's Erosion and Sediment Control Program and Virginia's Stormwater Management Program.
-The County will update these procedures and supporting documents, as necessary, to remain consistent with both programs, as they relate to construction site stormwater runoff.
-In addition, ESC inspections will be conducted in accordance with the County's Alternate Inspection Schedule, as approved by DEQ.
+Schedule: Roanoke County maintains and implements site inspection procedures to comply with the VESMP.
+The County will update these procedures and supporting documents, as necessary, to remain consistent with the program, as they relate to construction site stormwater runoff.
+In addition, the County conducts inspections pursuant to its Alternate Inspection Schedule, as approved by DEQ.

-Measurable Goals: Success for this BMP will be measured by the annual evaluation of the written ESC/VSMP site inspection procedures and the number of inspections conducted.
+Measurable Goals: Success for this BMP will be measured by the annual evaluation of the written VESMP site inspection procedures and the number of inspections conducted.